15.13 Health Promotion and Disease Prevention: Considerations and Interventions

 • Alcohol: Limit alcohol consumption, as excessive drinking can affect reproductive hormones and fertility.

-• Drugs: Avoid recreational drugs and manage prescription medications carefully with healthcare provider guidance.
+• Drugs: Avoid recreational drugs and manage prescription medications carefully with health care provider guidance.

 4. Regular Check-Ups: